 Introduction to Class Diagram

-The class diagram is one of the types of UML diagram which is used to represent the static diagram by mapping the structure of the systems using classes, attributes, relations, and operations between the various objects.
-A class diagram has various classes, each has three-part, First partition contains a Class name which is the name of the class or entity which is participated in the activity, the Second partition contains class attributes that show the various properties of the class, the third partition contains class operations which shows various operations performed by the class, relationships shows the relation between two classes.
+The class diagram is one of the types of UML diagrams which is used to represent the static diagram by mapping the structure of the systems using classes, attributes, relations, and operations between the various objects.
+A class diagram has various classes; each has three-part; the first partition contains a Class name which is the name of the class or entity which is participated in the activity, the Second partition contains class attributes that show the various properties of the class, the third partition contains class operations which shows various operations performed by the class, relationships shows the relation between two classes.

 Between two other classes in an association relationship, an association class forms a part of it.
 Additional information about the relationship could be obtained by attaching the association relationship with the association class.
 Various operations, attributes, etc., are present in the association class.

 The below diagram shows an association between bank and account.

 The number of elements or cardinality could be defined by multiplicity.
 It is one of the most misunderstood relationships which describes the number of instances allowed for a particular element by providing an inclusive non-negative integers interval.
 It has both lower and upper bound.
 For example, a bank would have many accounts registered to it.
 Thus near the account class, a star sign is present.

 This is a one-directional relationship in a class diagram that ensures the flow of control from one to another classifier.
 The navigability is specified by one of the association ends.
 The relationship between two classifiers could be described by naming any association.
 The direction of navigation is indicated by an arrow.

 The below example shows an arrowhead relationship between the container and the contained.